 What do we mean when we talk about automation, robotics and Artificial Intelligence?
 Automation consists of the use of software that establishes and follows pre-programmed steps to automate a task.
 Robotics is a branch of mechatronic engineering that basically designs and builds robots.
 And Artificial Intelligence is the simulation of human intelligence processes by machines.

-In this context, and as Timbie pointed out, interpersonal skills are presented as a clear competitive advantage over robotisation in the workplace.
+In this context, interpersonal skills are presented as a clear competitive advantage over robotisation in the workplace.
 These skills, also known as soft skills, are those that involve emotional intelligence, that is the ability to effectively manage our emotions, to recognise those of others and to establish positive relationships with others.
 We are talking about creativity, collaboration, flexibility, negotiation and other skills that, when applied to the world of work, translate into people capable of finding the best strategies to achieve success.

 The recognition of these skills is now reaching its peak, but they have been appreciated since before robotisation was evident, as is illustrated by various studies.
 This was shown, for example, by a study conducted by the Stanford Research Institute and the Carnegie Mellon Foundation in 2008.
 The 500 CEOs consulted assured that 75 % of success at work in the long term will be due to soft skills and only 25 % to technical skills.
 In 2011, a survey conducted by Career Builder among heads of HR departments confirmed the managers' perception.
 The data, which we will break down below, reflected a persisting trend in the selection process: appraising the social performance of their future workers as well as their technical knowledge.

 - A full 71 % of respondents said they valued an employee's emotional intelligence over other attributes, including IQ.

 - This 75 % said they were more likely to offer promotion to an employee with a high level of emotional intelligence.

 - And 59 % said they would rule out a candidate with a high IQ but little emotional intelligence.

 These data are not the result of chance.
 It has been shown that employees with high levels of emotional intelligence cooperate more with their colleagues, manage day-to-day stress better, resolve work conflicts more easily and learn from their mistakes.
 Emotional intelligence thus becomes the last great human bastion against robotisation.